 Apple’s watershed moment was the launch of Macintosh in 1984, which benefited from what many consider the greatest TV advertisement of all time – the 1984 commercial that aired during Super Bowl XVIII.

 For example, Apple Pay is taking on mobile wallets and payments.
 The Apple Watch is dominating fitness wearables.
-AirPods are replacing Bose and Beats, and the Apple Car is planning to rival Tesla (TSLA).
+AirPods are replacing Bose and Beats, and the Apple Car is planning to compete with Tesla (TSLA).

 Apple Fun Fact

-In 2019, the AirPods product generated enough revenue to value it as a $175+ billion company if it were a stand-alone operation.
+The AirPods product generates enough revenue to value it as a ~$200 billion company if it were a stand-alone operation.

 #4.
 Microsoft (MSFT)